r-Techsupport/rTS_Wiki/README.md

 # rTS_Wiki

-Pages go into their respective directory, nothing should be placed in root.
+Pages go into their respective directory under `/docs`, nothing should be placed in root.

 The template page to run off is `template`, all wiki pages that are to be processed need to have the extension `.md`.